What is Videourodynamics?

 - There are no shots or needles involved in this test.

-- The nurse places a small, thin, soft tube called a catheter in your child’s rectum, or bottom opening.
+- The nurse places a small, thin, soft tube called a catheter in your child’s rectum or bottom opening.

-- The nurse cleans the opening where your child's urine comes out and then slide a small, thin, soft tube called a catheter into your child's bladder through that opening.
+- The nurse cleans the opening where your child's urine comes out and then slides a small, thin, soft tube called a catheter into your child's bladder through that opening.
 The tube or catheter is secured with a piece of tape.

-- It is important that your child lie still while the catheters are in place and during the X-ray pictures.
+- It is important that your child lies still while the catheters are in place and during the X-ray pictures.
 It is often hard for young children to hold still for this procedure.
 Our staff will assist and support your child in holding still.

 - A large camera comes above and across your child.
-The camera may come close to your child while taking pictures, but will never touch them.
+The camera may come close to your child while taking pictures but will never touch them.
 An X-ray technologist or doctor (radiologist) takes the X-ray pictures.

 - A special clear liquid is used to fill your child's bladder through the catheter.
 We can see this “special water” on the X-ray pictures.